 Regions in the United States with restrictions on owning Savannah cats:

-Only F4 or below permitted
+- Colorado: Only F4 or below permitted

-Only F3 or below permitted
+- Indiana: Only F3 or below permitted

-Only F4 or below permitted
+- Massachusetts: Only F4 or below permitted

 - New York (except New York City – see above): Only F5 or below permitted

 While we listed some of the places where they are legal, this can always change.
 If you are not sure, check with your vet or a local cat breeders association.
 Please check the rules in your area before you commit to buying a Savannah cat.

-And let us know if any of our information is out of date!
+Let us know if any of our information is out of date!

 Moving away from the US, in the United Kingdom, F2 Savannah cats and lower are legal, while F1 Savannah cats require a special license.

 If you’re reading this in Australia, all generations of Savannah cats have been illegal since 2008.
 The government’s rationale, and the counter arguments by critics, are a thought-provoking debate.

-Are Savannah cats dangerous?
+Are Savannah Cats Dangerous?

 Because they are illegal in some places, people may think that the breed is dangerous.
 Certainly, Savannah cats can be unpredictable, especially in the F1 and F2 generations.

 Indoor vs Outdoor Living for Savannah Cats

 However, Savannah cats are enthusiastic athletes.
-Sometimes it can be hard to satisfy your impulse to run and jump indoors.
+Sometimes it can be hard to satisfy their impulse to run and jump indoors.
 When this happens, they can become bored and destructive.

 The biggest problem with Savannahs is creating the first F1 hybrid, the one between a domestic cats and a serval.

-Domestic cats and servals have different gestation times, so this can result in a high number of aborted pregnancies, still births and deaths in early infancy.
+Domestic cats and servals have different gestation times, so this can result in a high number of aborted pregnancies, stillbirths and deaths in early infancy.

-Hypertrophic cardiomyopathy (HCM)
+Hypertrophic Cardiomyopathy (HCM)

-They seem more vulnerable to hypertrophic cardiomyopathy (HCM) than their moggy counterparts.
+Savannahs seem more vulnerable to hypertrophic cardiomyopathy (HCM) than their moggy counterparts.

 Cats with HCM have an enlarged heart, which can impair function and result in sudden cardiac arrest.

 In an ideal world, all pedigree cat breeders would have their breeding cats regularly checked for HCM.
 Unfortunately, there is no requirement for them to do so.

 You will need to make sure your kitten’s parents have had these checks carried out, and ask for proof from the vet.

 Hybrid Male Sterility (HMS)

 Early generations of male Savannahs suffer Hybrid Male Sterility (HMS).
 HMS means that male Savannahs are born with incorrectly developed testes.
 Accordingly, they remain infertile in at least the F1 and F2 generations.

 Very, very occasionally a fertile male Savannah is born in the third generation but, generally, the F4 generation is the first to produce reliably fertile males.

 Savannah Cat Lifespan

 Savannah cats tend to prefer a wet diet with a large meat component.
 You can feed kibble and other dry food, but good quality meat can make the difference.

 Your Savannah cat breeder should be able to discuss their parents’ diet in detail.